SSpzcee/Asunder-PHB/phb/md/Iwa Clans.md

 Seal Speed: 10

 Effects: X has a maximum of CHA/10.
 You Increase or Decrease your own Mass from 0 by X when you perform this technique, acquiring the appropriate effects for your final Mass status.
 You may perform a Speed 5, Chakra Y \* 2 Action to change your Mass once again, where Y is the difference between your Current and New Mass , changing your Upkeep depending on how much above or below 0 your new Mass is.
 However, as a Kidosei, your body is naturally attuned to the forces holding the world together, and experiences far stronger changes than others.
 For every stack of Positive Mass you possess, your body becomes more Dense, and far harder to break.
-You receive your (Positive Mass \* 5\) in DR. If your Positive Mass becomes 5 or greater through this technique, then you become so Dense that you attain your own gravitational pull.
-Everybody within CHA/2 yards of you is dragged (Positive Mass/3) yards towards you every IC they are within range.
+You receive your (Positive Mass \* 5) in DR. If your Positive Mass becomes 5 or greater through this technique, then you become so Dense that you attain your own gravitational pull.
+Everybody within CHA/2 yards of you is dragged (Positive Mass/4) yards towards you every IC they are within range.

 For every stack of Negative Mass you possess, your body becomes less Dense, and far easier to maneuver with.
-You receive your (Negative Mass/2) as a Bonus to Dodge.
+You receive your (Negative Mass/3) as a Bonus to Dodge.
 If your Negative Mass becomes  \-5 or greater through this technique, then your Density has been lowered to such an extent that your atoms begin to freely move away from each other.
-You begin to Hover 1 yard off the ground (And all liquids) as you become as light as air, this gives you immunity to any ground based effects such as Syrup Capture Field and any external Immobilization penalties.
-You can phase and pass through any non-chakra reinforced stationary object that is 1 foot thick or less.
-Attacks, however, do not count, they move too fast for your atoms to get out of the way.
+You begin to hover 1 yard off the ground (And all liquids) as you become as light as air, this gives you immunity to any ground based environmental effects such as Syrup Capture Field.
+You can phase and pass through any non-chakra reinforced stationary object that is less than 1 foot thick.

 ### **Tsunagu Kūsho \- Tether to the Void**